 We invite you to share your personal commemorations with other Australians.
 Post stories of service.
 Share photos of how you are commemorating this Remembrance Day.
 Use #1MS to connect with others.
 Read other posts to follow the personal stories of those who served Australia and their families.

-Every year we create a poster to commemorate Anzac Day, along with a student activity sheet.
+We have created 2 posters for this Anzac Day, along with student activity sheets.
 We send copies to schools around Australia.

 Play some music

 Music is an important part of most commemorative events.
 It can create strong feelings and evoke memories.
 We provide:

 - music for ceremonies – download it or we can send you a CD

 Broadcast national ceremony

 On Anzac Day, a televised national service is held at the Australian War Memorial.

 Your state or territory government or RSL Branch might have planned a ceremony too.
 These events may not be open to the public.